nlesc-nano/CAT/docs/4_optional.rst

         :Parameter:     * **Type** - :class:`bool`
                         * **Default value** – ``False``

-        Construct the dummy atom distance matrix by following the shortest path along the edges of a (triangular-faced) polyhedral approximation of the core rather than the shortest path through space.
+        Construct the anchor atom distance matrix by following the shortest path along the edges of a (triangular-faced) polyhedral approximation of the core rather than the shortest path through space.